lssdeveloper/django-heroku/README.md

 ## Setting the allowed hosts
 * include your address at the ALLOWED_HOSTS directives in settings.py - Just the domain, make sure that you will take the protocol and slashes from the string
+EX in settings.py :ALLOWED_HOSTS = ['domain.herokuapp.com']

 ## Heroku install config plugin
 * heroku plugins:install heroku-config

-### Sending configs from .env to Heroku ( You have to be inside tha folther where .env files is)
+### Sending configs from .env to Heroku ( Este aquivo .env deve estar no diretório raiz do projeto)
-* heroku plugins:install heroku-config
-* heroku config:push -a
+* heroku config:push

 ### To show heroku configs do
 * heroku config